Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Introduction

-It should be noted that the application of relativity principle is very tricky, not just manipulating Lorentz transformations.
-For example, when applying this principle to Maxwell equations in free space, one may directly obtain the constancy of light speed \cite{r22}; when applying it to analysis of Abraham photon momentum in Einstein-box thought experiment, one may find that the Abraham momentum must have exactly the same form in all inertial frames \cite{r21}; both without any need of Lorentz transformations. \\ According to the principle of relativity, the phase function for a plane wave [confer Eq.\ (\ref{eq5})] has the same form in all inertial frames.
-From this we can directly obtain an important light-momentum criterion: \begin{itemize} \item The momentum of light in a medium (including empty space) is parallel to the wave vector in all inertial frames. \end{itemize} The argument for this criterion is given below. \\ From Einstein light-quantum hypothesis, photons are the carriers of light momentum and energy.
+It should be noted that the application of the relativity principle is very tricky, not just manipulating Lorentz transformations.
+For example, when applying this principle to the Maxwell equations in free space, one may directly obtain the constancy of light speed \cite{r22}; when applying it to analysis of the Abraham photon momentum in the Einstein-box thought experiment, one may find that the Abraham momentum must have exactly the same form in all inertial frames \cite{r21}; both without any need of Lorentz transformations. \\ According to the principle of relativity, the phase function for a plane wave (see Eq.\ (\ref{eq5})) has the same form in all inertial frames.
+From this we can directly obtain an important light-momentum criterion: \begin{itemize} \item The momentum of light in a medium (including empty space) is parallel to the wave vector in all inertial frames. \end{itemize} The argument for this criterion is as follows. \\ From the Einstein light-quantum hypothesis, photons are the carriers of light momentum and energy.
 Thus the direction of motion of photons is the propagation direction of the light momentum and energy.
-The phase function defines equi-phase planes of motion (wavefronts), with the wave vector as the normal vector.
-From one equi-phase plane to another equi-phase plane, the path parallel to the normal vector is the shortest and it has the minimum optical length.
+The phase function defines equiphase planes of motion (wavefronts), with the wave vector as the normal vector.
+From one equiphase plane to another equiphase plane, the path parallel to the normal vector is the shortest and has the minimum optical length.
 According to Fermat's principle, light follows the path of least time, and this path is an actual light ray.
 Thus the direction of motion of the photons must be parallel to the wave vector, and so must the light momentum.
-Since the phase function is invariant in form, this property of light momentum must be valid in all inertial frames. \\ In some literature, the momentum of light in a medium is defined as the total momentum, namely the sum of EM part and mechanical part \cite{r23}.
-In this paper, the light momentum is defined as single photon momentum or EM momentum.
-According to this definition, the single photon momentum is the direct result of Einstein light-quantized EM momentum. \\ It should be emphasized that the principle of relativity is the backbone of the theory developed in the present paper.
-One might insist that the medium should define a \emph{preferred} inertial frame of reference so that there is \emph{no} reason why the Fermat's principle is valid in all inertial frames.
-For example, Ravndal suggested a \emph{preferred} Lorentz transformation when a dielectric medium exists \cite{r24}.
-However in this paper, the principle of relativity is taken as a fundamental postulate no matter with or without the existence of a medium, and the standard Lorentz transformation \cite{r20} is assumed to be universal. \\ The paper is organized as follows.
-In Sec.\ II, refractive index, phase velocity (photon velocity), and group velocity are defined for a plane wave in a moving uniform medium.
-In Sec.\ III, single photon momentum is analyzed.
-In Sec.\ IV, novel basic properties of a plane wave are revealed.
-Finally in Sec.\ V, some conclusions and remarks are given.
+Because the phase function is invariant in form, this property of light momentum must be valid in all inertial frames. \\ In some literature, the momentum of light in a medium is defined as the total momentum, namely, the sum of the EM and mechanical parts \cite{r23}.
+In this paper, the light momentum is defined as the single photon momentum or EM momentum.
+According to this definition, the single photon momentum is the direct result of Einstein light-quantized EM momentum.